Lectures on LHC Physics: Higgs physics

 If we introduce the abbreviations $V_\mu \equiv \s(D_\mu \s)^\dag $ and $T \equiv \s\tau_3\s^\dag $ we claim we can write the gauge boson mass terms as

 The trace acts on the $2 \times 2$ $SU(2)$ matrices.
 The parameter $\Delta \rho$ is conventional and will be the focus of Section~\ref{sec:higgs_custodial}.
-What we need to show is that this form is gauge invariant and gives the correct gauge boson masses.
+We will show below that this form is gauge invariant and gives the correct gauge boson masses.

-Another question is what additional terms of mass dimension four we can write down using the dimensionless field $\s$ and which are gauge invariant.
+Another structural question is what additional terms of mass dimension four we can write down using the dimensionless field $\s$ and which are gauge invariant.
 Our first attempt of a building block

-is forbidden by gauge invariance according to the $SU(2)$ transformation of the sigma field, Eq.(\ref{eq:sigma_trafo}).
+is forbidden by $SU(2)_L$ gauge invariance according to Eq.\eqref{eq:sigma_trafo}.
 On the other hand, a circularly symmetric trace $\tr(\sdag\s) \to \tr(V\sdag \s V^\dag) =\tr(\sdag\s)$ changes this into a gauge invariant combination, which allows for the additional \underline{potential terms} , meaning terms with no derivatives

 with properly chosen prefactors $\mu ,v,\lambda$.
 This fourth term finalizes our construction of the relevant weak Lagrangian

 organized by mass dimension.